-A few year ago for my birthday burpees I scaled them up to burpee pull ups.
-That was more less because in my 40s I could do something I couldn’t do as a teenager.
-As a teen I couldn’t do pull ups.
-I didn’t try often but when I tried I just couldn’t do them.
+A few years ago for my birthday burpees I scaled them up to burpee pull-ups.
+That was less because in my 40s I could do something I couldn’t do as a teenager.
+As a teen, I was unable to do pull-ups.
+I didn’t try often, but when I tried, I just couldn’t do them.

-Moving better, faster and with better mechanics is the most important thing to me.
-Really the reason I do this in the first place is to be healthier, better and stronger.
+Moving better, faster and with better mechanics is the most significant thing to me.
+Really, the reason I do this in the first place is to be healthier, better, and stronger.
 Feeling better doing the same or similar movements that made you feel absolutely miserable in the past can’t possibly be a bad thing.

-An hour or two after doing that, had to eat my sandwich and finish my dunkin donuts coffee, we did this weeks sandbag WOD.
-That was run 200 meters, 15 sandbag bent row/slams and 10 sandbag situps.
-The only thing more fucking stupid that situps is weighted situps but that’s another post.
+An hour or two after doing that, had to eat my sandwich and finish my Dunkin’ Donuts coffee, we did this week’s sandbag WOD.
+That was run 200 meters, 15 sandbag bent row/slams and 10 sandbag sit-ups.
+The only thing more fucking stupid than sit-ups is weighted sit-ups, but that’s another post.
 I just did unweighted ones.
-The runs were all un broken.
-Well everything was no rest, maybe slowed down a bit but didn’t stop.
+The runs were all unbroken.
+Well, everything was no rest, maybe slowed down a bit but didn’t stop.

 In the past, I would always find myself “needing” a drink of water, but the past month or two that hasn’t been happening at all.
 I have no doubt in my mind that need will come back to a point when it gets hot and humid again, but that will be a need.